 providing input into Planning Guides development and revisions

-the group should also review/monitor the dispatch process and dispatcher behavior
+the group should also review/monitor the dispatch process and dispatcher behavior WMS does this??

 The subcommittee will also promptly prepare and submit a Protocol Revision Request for any issues identified that require a change to the ERCOT Protocols.
 The subcommittee shall provide liaisons to the other TAC subcommittees, which shall report back to the WMS on a regular basis.
 Furthermore, the subcommittee will review Protocol Revision Requests for effects on the wholesale market.